 There are countless material changes which flout this rather vague 'Law'; indeed, recalcitrant examples in addition to those listed the above spring rapidly to mind.
 If the same colour is stared at for several minutes it can undergo a qualitative change into another colour (several optical illusions are based on this fact).
 Something similar can happen with regard to many two-dimensional patterns and shapes (for example the Necker Cube and other optical illusions); these undergo considerable qualitative change when no obvious quantitative differences are involved.
 [Objections to this line-of-argument are neutralised here.]

 Someone could again object that energy will have been fed into such systems, which means that the above aren't genuine counterexamples.
-However, this objection itself trades on at least two further ambiguities (discussed in more detail in Essay Seven): 1) The distinction between energy added to a system and energy merely expended, and 2) The nature of DM-"qualities".
+However, this objection itself trades on at least two further ambiguities (discussed in more detail in Essay Seven): (i) The distinction between energy added to a system and energy merely expended, and (ii) The nature of DM-"qualities".
 The reader is referred to the above Essay for more details.

-In fact, there are so many exceptions to this 'Law' that it would be wise to demote it and consign it to a more appropriate category, perhaps among trite rules of thumb that sometimes seem to work -- a bit like "An apple a day keeps the doctor away", or even "A watched kettle never boils"; hardly cosmically applicable principles.
+In fact, there are so many exceptions to this 'Law' that it would be wise to demote it and consign it to a much more appropriate category, perhaps among trite rules of thumb that sometimes seem to work -- a bit like "An apple a day keeps the doctor away", or even "A watched kettle never boils"; hardly earth-shattering principles.
 Indeed, given the fact that this 'Law' has no discernible mathematical content it is rather surprising it was ever called a "Law", to begin with.

 There are countless examples where significant qualitative change can result from no obvious quantitative differences.
 These include the qualitative dissimilarities that exist between different chemical substances for the same quantity of matter/energy involved.